The Government House will be featured as part of the St. Augustine History Festival.

 Minorcan History

-Where: Gamache Theatre, at the Ringhaver Student Center, 50 Sevilla Street, St. Augustine
+Where: Gamache Theater, at the Ringhaver Student Center, 50 Sevilla Street, St. Augustine

 St. Augustine Historical Society